How to identify British woodland fungi

 Magpie fungus (Coprinus picaceus)

-You’ll find magpie fungus in deciduous woods, mainly beech.
-Bell-shaped cap with irregular white patches.
-Liquefies when old.
+Height: up to 12cm.
+You'll find magpie fungus in deciduous woods, mainly beech or, occasionally, oak.
+Bell-shaped cap with irregular white patches, which blackens and liquefies to ‘ink’ as it ages.

 Magpie fungus doesn't exist everywhere in the UK, but it's easy to see in some spots in its localised distribution.